-Additionally, the continued credit crisis could prevent our customers from purchasing our products or delay their purchases, which would adversely affect our business, financial condition and results of operations.
-In addition, our ability to access the capital markets may be severely restricted or very expensive at a time when we need, or would like, to do so, which could have a material adverse impact on our liquidity and financial resources.
+Additionally, the continued credit difficulties in the markets could prevent our customers from purchasing our products or delay their purchases, which would adversely affect our business, financial condition and results of operations.
+We have substantial accounts receivable as evidenced by days sales outstanding, or DSO, of 78 days as of March 31, 2011.
+No assurances can be given that future bad debt expense will not increase above current operating levels.
+Increased bad debt expense or delays in collecting accounts receivable could have a material adverse effect on cash flows and results of operations.
+In addition, our ability to access the capital markets may be severely restricted or made very expensive at a time when we need, or would like, to do so, which could have a material adverse impact on our liquidity and financial resources.
 Certain industries in which our customers do business and certain geographic areas may have been and could continue to be adversely affected by the recession in economic activity.